 Johan Grimonprez was born in Roeselare, Belgium in 1962.
 He studied at the School of Visual Arts and attended the Whitney Museum Independent Study Program in New York.

-Grimonprez achieved international acclaim with his film essay, Dial H-I-S-T-O-R-Y. With its premiere at Centre Pompidou and Documenta X in Kassel in 1997, it eerily foreshadowed the events of September 11th.
+Grimonprez achieved international acclaim with his film essay, Dial H-I-S-T-O-R-Y. With its premiere at Centre Pompidou in Paris, France and Documenta X in 1997, it eerily foreshadowed the events of September 11th.
 The film tells the story of airplane hijackings since the 1970s and how these changed the course of news reporting.
 The movie consists of recycled images taken from news broadcasts, Hollywood movies, animated films and commercials.
 As a child of the first TV generation, the artist mixes reality and fiction in a new way and presents history as a multi-perspective dimension open to manipulation.